 Planned responses to behaviour that does not meet school expectations are either teacher or executive managed.
 Staff use their professional judgement in deciding whether a behaviour is teacher managed or executive managed.
 They should consider whether the behaviour poses a risk to the safety or wellbeing of the student or others.

-Teacher managed - low level inappropriate behaviour is managed by teachers in the classroom and the playground.

-- Executive managed behaviour of concern is managed by school executive - Corrective responses are recorded on Behaviour / wellbeing ITD system.
+- Teacher managed low level inappropriate behaviour is managed by teachers in the classroom and the playground. - Executive managed behaviour of concern is managed by school executive. - Incidents and corrective responses are recorded on Sentral.
 These include: